 - i.
-Medicines will only be administered at the academy when it would be detrimental to a child's health or school attendance not to do so; - ii.
+Medicines will only be administered at the school when it would be detrimental to a child's health or school attendance not to do so; - ii.
 No child under 16 should be given prescription or non-prescription medicines without their Parents/Carers written consent. - iii.
-The academy will not administer non-prescription medicines to a child, if a Parent/Carer wishes a child to have the non-prescription medicine administered during the Academy day, they will need to come to the Academy to administer it to their child. - iv.
-The academy will only accept prescribed medicines that are in-date, labelled, provided in the original container as dispensed by a pharmacist and include instructions for administration, dosage and storage.
-The exception to this is insulin which must still be in date, but will generally be available inside an insulin pen or a pump, rather than in its original container. - v.
-Parents are responsible for checking the dates on medication and for renewing it as necessary. - vi.
+The school will only accept prescribed medicines that are in-date, labelled, provided in the original container as dispensed by a pharmacist and include instructions for administration, dosage and storage.
+The exception to this is insulin which must still be in date, but will generally be available inside an insulin pen or a pump, rather than in its original container. - iv.
+Parents are responsible for checking the dates on medication and for renewing it as necessary. - v.
 All medicines will be stored safely in the Medical Room, or equivalent space.
 Children should know where to locate their medicine.
-Where relevant, they should know who holds the key to the storage facility. - vii.
+Where relevant, they should know who holds the key to the storage facility. - vi.
 Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens should be always readily available to children and not locked away; these will be stored in the classroom cupboards where both class teacher and child know how to access them.
 These should be clearly labelled with the child's name.
-Class teachers should keep a record of who has an inhaler/epi-pen on the appropriate record sheets. - viii.
+Class teachers should keep a record of who has an inhaler/epi-pen on the appropriate record sheets. - vii.
 During school trips, the first aid trained member of staff/member of staff in charge of first aid will carry all bottled and packaged medical devices and medicines required.
-Pupils will be responsible for carrying their own inhalers.
+Pupils will be responsible for carrying their own inhalers. - viii.

-- ix.
 Staff administering medicines should do so in accordance with the prescriber's instructions.
-The Academy will keep a record of all medicines administered to individual children, stating what, how and how much was administered, when and by whom.
-Any side effects of the medication to be administered at the Academy should be noted.
+The school will keep a record of all medicines administered to individual children, stating what, how and how much was administered, when and by whom.
+Any side effects of the medication to be administered at the school should be noted.
 Annex C and Annex D outline these procedures.
-Written records are kept of all medicines administered to children. - x.
+Written records are kept of all medicines administered to children. - ix.
 It is the responsibility of Parent/Carer to collect unused/out-of-date medicine and arrange for safe disposal.
-Sharps boxes should always be used for the disposal of needles and other sharps. - xi.
-All staff medication should be kept out of reach of children and stored safely and appropriately. - xii.
-Controlled drugs should be stored in a non-portable container and only named staff should have access. - xiii.
-Controlled drugs should be easily accessible in an emergency. - xiv.
-A record should be kept of any doses of controlled drugs used and the amount of controlled drugs held. - xv.
-Staff administering medicines should do so in accordance with the prescriber's instructions. - xvi.
-A record should be kept of all medicines administered to individual pupils stating what, how and how much was administered, when and by whom. - xvii.
+Sharps boxes should always be used for the disposal of needles and other sharps. - x.
+All staff medication should be kept out of reach of children and stored safely and appropriately. - xi.
+Controlled drugs should be stored in a non-portable container and only named staff should have access. - xii.
+Controlled drugs should be easily accessible in an emergency. - xiii.
+A record should be kept of any doses of controlled drugs used and the amount of controlled drugs held. - xiv.
+Staff administering medicines should do so in accordance with the prescriber's instructions. - xv.
+A record should be kept of all medicines administered to individual pupils stating what, how and how much was administered, when and by whom. - xvi.
 Any side-effects of medication to be administered should be noted.